junxit/us-congress-bills-110/metadata.md

 - 2007-10-18 — Introduced in House
 - 2007-10-18 — Introduced in House
 - 2007-10-18 — Referred to the House Committee on Veterans' Affairs.
+- 2007-10-19 — Referred to the Subcommittee on Economic Opportunity.
+- 2008-04-16 — Subcommittee Hearings Held.
+- 2008-04-23 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2008-04-23 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-04-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-15 — Placed on the Union Calendar, Calendar No. 401.
+- 2008-05-15 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-640.
+- 2008-05-15 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-640.